Hatim315/Manhua-Manga-Manhwa_Downloader/README.md

     ```
 ## Errors and Contribution
    If you face any kind of error, you can raise the issue.
-If you have any more ideas then feel free tto contribute to this project.
+If you have any more ideas then feel free to contribute to this project.